DBTrenches/SQLChecks/README.md

 If you do not specify a value, then every database (except for default exclusions) is checked.

 ## PowerShell Core Support
-`SQLChecks` :heart: PSCore!
-Tested and working with `PSCore 6.2.1rc and `SqlServer` 21.1.18095preview.
+SQLChecks :heart: PSCore!
+Tested and working with `PSCore 6.2.1rc` and `SqlServer 21.1.18095preview`.

 All other dependencies (Pester, OMSIngestionApi) work on Core as of 6.1.